springernature/frontend-playbook/accessibility/introduction.md

 #### Other accessibility testing tools

-- Pa11y is based on HTMLCodesniffer by Squizlabs.
-They also have a [bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
+- Squizlabs also have an [HMTML_Codesniffer bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
 - The Axe engine comes as a [browser extension](https://www.deque.com/axe/) and as an [NPM module](https://github.com/dequelabs/axe-core) that you can integrate with your build, like Pa11y.
 - Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audits accessibility as well as other metrics (e.g. performance) and is available as an extension, in the Chrome dev console, or as a Node CLI tool.
 - WebAim's [WAVE extension](https://wave.webaim.org/extension/) for Chrome and Firefox evaluates accessibility in place on the page.